Vincas Vitkauskas: Stalling career

 Despite success in the field and evaluation as a capable officer, Vitkauskas was demoted to commander of a company of the 7th Infantry Regiment on 2 August 1921.
-Minister of Defence Konstantinas Žukas though that Vitkauskas was a Bolshevik sympathizer.
+Minister of Defence Konstantinas Žukas thought that Vitkauskas was a Bolshevik sympathizer.
 However, on 6 September, he was transferred to the staff of the Lithuanian Military Brigade (Vietinės kariuomenės brigada), a unit established in February 1920 to maintain public security.
 At the time, the brigade was commanded by Antanas Merkys, a friend from the Romanian Front, who trusted Vitkauskas to become his deputy.
 Vitkauskas officially became the commander of the brigade's staff on 12 October 1922.
 In December, he began studies at the Higher Officers' Courses in Kaunas but the studies were interrupted by the Klaipėda Revolt in January 1923.
 He was one of the Lithuanian soldiers sent to stage the revolt.
 Under the codename Vilius Kremeris, he was head of the administration of the rebel forces.
 In April, he was called to become commandant of Klaipėda.
 This position was also Merkys' doing – he was a secretary to Antanas Smetona, the Commissioner of the Klaipėda Region.
 A month later he was promoted to major.

 When the office of the commandant of Klaipėda was liquidated in November 1923, he was reassigned to the 3rd military district as commander of the 1st general staff.
 Concurrently, from January to September 1924, he was the commander of the staff of the 3rd Infantry Division.
 In September 1924, Vitkauskas began law studies at the University of Lithuania.
 Though he completed most of his courses and examinations, he never graduated.
 In February 1925, he was temporarily assigned as the commander of the 9th Infantry Regiment, stationed in Marijampolė.
 After the May 1926 elections to the Third Seimas, Christian Democrats lost their majority and Vitkauskas' command was made permanent and he was awarded the Order of the Cross of Vytis (2nd type, 1st class).

 In December 1926, Vitkauskas together with many other military officers traveled to Kaunas for the celebration of the 60th birthday of President Kazys Grinius.
 The occasion was used to stage the military coup d'état that brought Antanas Smetona to power.
 The morning after the coup, all commanders of military units were ordered to report to the General Staff.
 That night Vitkauskas visited his in-laws and did not receive the order.
 When he did not report on time, rumors started spreading about his political leanings reviving old suspicions of his socialist sympathies.
 The new government did not trust Vitkauskas and started gathering intelligence on him.
 He kept his command of the 9th Infantry Regiment because of Antanas Merkys, who was now Minister of Defence.
 However, Vitkauskas felt the distrust and submitted a resignation which was granted on 4 May 1927.
 He became an instructor of the Higher Officers' Courses and worked there until mid-1930.